ambitioninc/django-entity/README.md

 Using Django entity, the email app could be written to take an Entity model rather than having to understand the complex relationships of each group.
 The Entity model passed to the email app could be a CompanyPosition model, and the get_sub_entities(entity_type=ContentType.objects.get_for_model(User)) would return all of the User models under that CompanyPosition model.
 This allows the email app to be completely segregated from how the main project defines its relationships.
 Similarly, the query to obtain all User models under a CompanyPosition could be much more efficient than querying directly from the project (depending on how the project has its models structured).

 ## How Does It Work?
-In order to sync entities and their relationships from your project to the Django entity table, you must first create a model that inherits DjangoEntityMixin.
+In order to sync entities and their relationships from your project to the Django entity table, you must first create a model that inherits BaseEntityModel.

-    from django.db import models
-    from entity import EntityModelMixin
+    from entity import BaseEntityModel

-    class Account(models.Model, EntityModelMixin):
+    class Account(BaseEntityModel):
         email = models.CharField(max_length=64)

 When you update your models to inherit this mixin, they will automatically be synced to the Entity table when they are updated or deleted.
 The first time that you migrate a model in your application, you must remember to sync all of the entities so that the current ones get synced to the entity table.
 This can be accomplished with